haikieu/xcode-developer-disk-image-all-platforms/README.md

 # Xcode developer disk images
-A repository which hosts all developer disk images for iOS, tvOS, watchOS
+This repository hosts all developer disk images for iOS, tvOS, watchOS

 ## What's New?